Is a car accident settlement taxable income?

 Also, as with attendant care benefits, I encourage replacement service providers to consult with a CPA and/or a tax attorney before filing their taxes.

-No. The income received for No-Fault wage loss replacement is not taxable income under Michigan law.
-Because wage loss is taxable, your wage loss benefits are reduced 15%, leaving you with wage loss payments that represent 85% of your wages.
+No, the No-Fault wage loss benefits you receive from your auto insurance company are not taxable income under Michigan law.
+Because wage loss is not taxable, your wage loss benefits are reduced 15%, leaving you with wage loss payments that represent 85% of your wages.
 (MCL 500.3107(1)(b))

 This is true whether wage loss payments are made monthly, as part of a total settlement for unpaid and overdue PIP benefits, or as part of a trial verdict for No-Fault benefits.